nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [workflow-swift](https://github.com/square/workflow-swift) - Unidirectional data flow library for Swift and Kotlin.
 - [SwiftGraphQL](https://github.com/maticzav/swift-graphql) - GraphQL client that lets you forget about GraphQL.
 - [DictionaryCoding](https://github.com/elegantchaos/DictionaryCoding) - Swift Decoder/Encoder which converts to/from dictionaries.
+- [Annotated](https://github.com/jegnux/Annotated) - Small library that let you annotate your strings with semantic annotations.

 ## Other (not lib)